 The semi pedestal basin is completely wall mounted, because the pedestal, as the name suggests, is only half the size of a full pedestal and is only there to cover the pipe work under the basin.
 This means it can provide the elegance of a pedestal basin without taking up floor space in your bathroom.

-Go for designer style with the Heath 1 tap hole semi pedestal basin
+Go for designer style with the Foster 1 tap hole semi pedestal basin from Mode Bathrooms

 For more in-depth information, please see our semi pedestal basin buying guide.